btzy/lieuzhenghong.com/_posts/2020-08-19-a-market-based-mechanism-to-preserve-indonesia's-forests.md

 > combination of the structuring of the agreement and a change in the
 > Indonesian government since the 2010 signing.

-Can we do better?
-Here I present a mechanism that has the following desirable properties:

-- Scalable
-- Decentralised
-- Bounded cost for the philantropist
-- Owners of the land are (weakly) better off
+I present a market mechanism that might help safeguard the forests, but doesn't require long and protracted intergovernmental negotations and can work with only a few dollars of funding.
+The idea is probably not original and I would greatly appreciate if someone could point me to the relevant literature.

 ## The mechanism in brief